 Even tourist hotspots like Tofo and Vilanculos are still just a few grass hut bungalows and cement rondavels set inside a true African village.
 If you’re an adventurous backpacker then you’ll be surprised at how delightfully undeveloped Mozambique is.

-Again, in the rest of Africa, we weren’t very satisfied with the food, but the minute we came to Mozambique there was a noticeable change in the flavor of the cuisine.
+Again, in many parts of Africa, we weren’t very satisfied with the food, but the minute we came to Mozambique there was a noticeable change in the flavor of the cuisine.
 Finally we could look forward to our meals again and really indulge in the local cuisine.

 Hearing African choirs sing hymns with such passion and harmony is a real African experience.
 We’re not religious people, but we still suggest a visit to at least one Mozambique church, where you can hear this amazing and melodic music ring from the tiny rock chapels.
 Even if you don’t go to a church, the Mozambicans love to sing everywhere they go!

 The Islands & Beaches: